jarinox/python-droit/docs/models.md

 - mode: "input" or "output"
 - name: name of the plugin e.g. "text" or "inp"
 - plugin: contains the plugin

+#### DroitPluginInfo(mode, name, path="droit/")
+Loads info from input plugin.

+**Attributes**

+- mode: "input" or "output"
+- name: name of the plugin e.g. "text" or "inp"
+- attrib: contains a list of possible attributes
+- description: a short description of the plugin